-Name, Residence and Office(s) Principal Occupation During Past Five Years Director Since Thomas Larsen Burlington, Ontario Director, Chairman and Chief Executive Officer Chairman and Chief Executive Officer of the Company since 1997 and of Cartier Iron Corporation from 1997 to 2012 and from 2014 to present.
-Mr. Larsen is a director of the Company and of Cartier Iron Corporation.
+Name, Residence and Office(s) Principal Occupation During Past Five Years Director Since Thomas Larsen Burlington, Ontario Director, Chairman and Chief Executive Officer Chairman and Chief Executive Officer of the Company since 1997 and of Cartier Silver Corporation (formerly Cartier Iron Corporation) from 1997 to 2012 and from 2014 to present.
+Mr. Larsen is a director of the Company and of Cartier Silver Corporation.
 2002 Francis Sauve Tilbury, Ontario Director Entrepreneur.
-Director of the Company since 2002 and of Cartier Iron Corporation (resource exploration corporation) from 1999 to 2012 and since 2014.
+Director of the Company since 2002 and of Cartier Silver Corporation from 1999 to 2012 and since 2014.
 2002 Alexander S. Horvath L'Orignal, Ontario Director Professional Engineer.
 President of A.S.
-Horvath Engineering Inc. (a geological engineering services company).
-Chief Operating Officer of Champion Iron Limited from April 2014 to December 31, 2016, Executive Vice President of Exploration and Project Development of Champion Iron Mines Limited from 2008 to 2016.
-A director of the Company since 2010; and Cartier Iron Corporation from 2013 to 2014 and since 2017 (all resource exploration corporations).
+Horvath Engineering Inc. A director of the Company since 2010; and Cartier Silver Corporation from 2013 to 2014 and since 2017.
 2010 Dusan Berka Vancouver, BC Director Professional Engineer.
-Director of the Company since 2011; President and CEO of Madoro Metals Corp. (formerly Megastar Development Corp.) since 2003; Director of Aguila Copper Corp. (formerly American Gold Ltd.) since 2011; Director and senior officer of Patriot Battery Metals Inc. (formerly Gaia Metals Corp.) since 2012.
-Director of Straightup Resources Inc. from 2020 to 2021 (all resource exploration corporations).
-2011 Richard Stone Toronto, Ontario Director Chairman and CEO of Stone Asset Management Limited since 1999 and of Stone Investment Group Limited since 2006 (investment management corporations).
+Director of the Company since 2011; President and CEO of Madoro Metals Corp. (formerly Megastar Development Corp.) since 2003; Director of T2 Metals Corp. (formerly Aguila Copper Corp.) since 2011; Director and senior officer of Patriot Battery Metals Inc. (formerly Gaia Metals Corp.) from 2012 to 2023.
+Director of Straightup Resources Inc. from 2020 to 2021.
+2011 Richard Stone Toronto, Ontario Director Chairman and CEO of Stone Asset Management Limited from 1999 to 2022 and of Stone Investment Group Limited from 2006 to 2022.
+Director of Foster & Associates Financial Services Inc. since 2023.
 Director of the Company since January 2017.
-2017
+2017 Pablo Ordoñez Santa Cruz de la Sierra, Bolivia Director Partner (Tax) at PPO Abogados since 2020; Partner (Tax) at Ferrere Abogados from 2016 to 2020.
+2022